Note: This post was first published on the 18th August, 2011.

 Disqus is a mature comment management system and perhaps the most used amongst bloggers and website owners.
 Introduced back in 2007, it is currently serving more than 750,000 websites.
 According to a recent study done by folks at Lijit, 75% of the websites using 3rd party commenting system are powered by Disqus.

 Whether you are using Disqus for the first time or migrating from other commenting systems, integrating Disqus with your website can be fairly simple.
 Right after you’ve signed up with Disqus, do check out the Import / Export section to find out more instructions on how to import your existing comments from various platforms (WordPress, Blogger, Movable Type, or other commenting systems) to Disqus.

-Disqus is mobile friendly; its interface swaps according to different media so commenting is not affected even if your readers are on mobile browser.
+Disqus is mobile friendly; its interface swaps according to different media so commenting is not affected even if your readers are on a mobile browser.
 On top of that, Disqus also offers a mobile app for the convenience of site owners to manage comments and their communities on the go.
 Disqus apps are currently available for iPhone and Android.

-Leaving comments or responding to a comment on a Disqus-powered system is a bliss, it is almost real time.
+Leaving comments or responding to a comment on a Disqus-powered system is bliss, it is almost real-time.
 Latest comments are reflected instantly without the need to refresh the entire page.
 For site owners, you can (optionally) be notified via email when a comment has been made on your website, and the best part is – you can respond to it right away from your email.
 And for commenters, you can even attach additional media (photo, link, video, etc) along with your comments.

 Disqus’ core platform is free, but if you need more out of your commenting system, Disqus offers 3 subscription-based paid packages, each with their own respective of premium tools.